TimDAnderson/TimDAnderson/README.md

-### Hi there 👋
+### Hi there, I'm Tim Anderson 👋

-My name is Tim Anderson and I am a full stack developer
+- 🔭 I’m currently working on a number of full stack applications
+- 🌱 I’m currently learning TypeScript
+- 💬 Ask me about my .gif creator and other depoloyed apps.
+Spolier: I'm converting video then uploading to an S3 bucket
+- 📫 How to reach me: me@timdanderson.com

 <!--
 **TimDAnderson/TimDAnderson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.